Onixaz/picamera-h264-web-streaming/README.md

 # Picamera h264 Web Streaming
-Demo of h264 live streaming from Raspberry Pi using PiCamera and broadway.js.
+Demo of h264 live streaming from Raspberry Pi using Python and Broadway.js.

 ## Usage